shanehaynes/Blog/_posts/2025-5-15-AICheatSheet.md

 At the heart of most modern AI systems lies the **neural network**: a computational architecture inspired by the brain’s web of neurons, but governed entirely by mathematical operations.

-The most prominent structure today is the [[#Transformer]], which underpins models like GPT-4, Claude, and Gemini.
-Transformers excel in handling sequential data (like language), and their defining features are [[#Self Attention]] mechanisms and massive parallelization.
+The most prominent structure today is the Transformer, which underpins models like GPT-4, Claude, and Gemini.
+Transformers excel in handling sequential data (like language), and their defining features are Self Attention mechanisms and massive parallelization.

 Key architectural concepts: